trothtech/uft/README.md

 The `configure` script is not very sophisticated.
 The only option it takes is `--prefix`.

+The `sf` UFT client command sends files to UFT servers. <br/>
+Use either "-a" for plain text files or "-i" for binary files.

+Files received by the UFT server are left in a sort of "loading dock" for disposition by the target user.
+There are two commands: `rls` to list files waiting on the dock, and `rcv` to receive selected files.

 ## UFT for VM/CMS

 UFT mimics the operation of IBM's RSCS and other IBM mainframe